 The team in Detroit created a special task force to keep the lessons learned at Elevate training on everyone’s minds each time they signed in for a shift.

-Getting to an overseas destination in time for her father’s 70th birthday and the opening of a musical he’s been working on for over thirty years after technical issues resulted in missing a connection ﬂight—even though a leg of the initial ﬂight was booked on a different airline carrier.
+Getting to an overseas destination in time for a customer to attend her father’s 70th birthday and the opening of a musical he's been working on for over thirty years after technical issues resulted in missing a connection ﬂight — even though a leg of the initial ﬂight was booked on a different airline carrier.